Definitions & Policies

-ABFM considers the status of an individual's participation in and the stage of completion of all MC-FP components, including an individual's certification status and certification history, to be public information.
-ABFM reserves the right to publish and share public information in any and all public forums determined by ABFM to be reasonable, including the posting of public information on the ABFM website, sharing the public information with medical licensure boards, managed care organizations, third party payors, or others.
+ABFM considers the status of an individual's participation in and the stage of completion of all Certification components, including an individual's certification status and certification history, to be public information.
+ABFM reserves the right to publish and share public information in any and all public forums determined by ABFM to be reasonable, including the posting of public information on the ABFM website, sharing the public information with medical licensure boards, managed care organizations, third party payers, or others.
 While ABFM generally regards all other information about individuals as private and confidential, there are times that ABFM must release certain information in order to fulfill its responsibilities as a medical specialty board and as a Member Board of the American Board of Medical Specialties ("ABMS").

 There may be other times that ABFM may release information as determined by ABFM to be reasonable and in the interest of ABFM to fulfill its mission and purposes.

 ABFM specifically regards the results of an individual's Certification, Recertification or In-Training examination as private and confidential.
 The ABFM may, however, make available the aggregate examination results of a group of examinees from the same training program or review course.
 Any disclosure will only be made reflecting the aggregate percentage of examination results and the disclosure will not identify the examinees or their individual results.

 While ABFM will not use individual examination results or confidential financial information for commercial purposes, ABFM specifically reserves the right to share information with the American Academy of Family Physicians ("AAFP") and other CME providers and approved external providers who have applied for and received ABFM approval of their module for Certification purposes, on identifying or other information and aggregate examination results for purposes of updating ABFM files and records, completing, crediting or maintaining continuing medical education, and for the completion of components of Certification activities, or for other purposes intended to assist ABFM in carrying out its purposes as a medical specialty board.